 In each town the kick-off event is a prime feature.
 Three in a row spells something special.
 And that’s the Winterfest magic.
 It’s turning festive now, in an area that likes to have fun, and it’s not going to stop all winter!

-TIP: for an insider guide to all the great things to see and do during this festive season in the Smoky Mountains, check out our write-up in our Things To Do section: Winterfest and Winter Magic.
+For more activities and attractions, see our write-up on Winterfest and Winter Magic for an insider guide to all the great things to see and do during this festive season in the Smoky Mountains.
+And take a look at our guides to Things to Do in the Smoky Mountains guide, and the crucial Things to Do in Gatlinburg With Kids.